-Letter "B" Activities And More For Kids
+Letter "B" Activities and More for Kids

 Brown Bear Brown Bear What Do You See? is the perfect selection for your letter of the day alphabet study, and it's a kid favorite!
 If your learner can already read, she will be encouraged being able to read this book all by herself!
 Work on memory skill development by having your children or students retell the story.
 You can purchase sequencing cards, make your own, or search Pinterest for free downloads.

 After reading the story, review color words again and have your students color and staple together an emergent reader on the book.
 Since there is one animal pictured on each page, it sets the stage for discussing the number "1."
-For coloring pages covering numbers 1 through 10, click here.

 Help learners write the letter "B" with this simple worksheet.
 If your learner is advanced, print out a big bubble letter "B" and suggest they draw and label pictures of "B" words inside the big letter, or fill up the entire space with letter "B" words, such as berry, book, bone, boat, ball, or bed.